- Program Overview

 About the Associate of Science Program

-The Nursing Program with its rich history continues a tradition of excellence offering students a unique blend of classroom and clinical experience, expert faculty and a flexible curriculum.
+The Nursing Program continues a tradition of excellence by offering students a unique blend of classroom and clinical experience, expert faculty and a flexible curriculum.
 It provides students with the professional knowledge and skills needed in the ever-changing health care industry and nursing profession.
 Lawrence Memorial/Regis College is responsive to the diverse needs of applicants seeking a nursing education.
 A flexible program of study accommodates the individual needs of students through offering two schedule options each year the day division and the evening/weekend division.
 Students may choose to enter in August or January.

 Massachusetts Board of Registration in Nursing

 The Lawrence Memorial/Regis College nursing program at 170 Governors Avenue, Medford, MA 02155 is accredited by the:

 3390 Peachtree Rd.
 NE

 Atlanta, GA 30326

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate degree nursing program is Continuing Accreditation.

 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.us/accreditedprograms/programSearch.htm.